python-cffi/cffi/doc/source/index.rst

 .. "versionadded:: 0.3" --- inlined in the previous paragraph

-``ffi.addressof(cdata)``: from a cdata whose type is ``struct foo_s``, return its "address", as a cdata whose type is ``struct foo_s *``.
+``ffi.addressof(cdata, field=None)``: from a cdata whose type is ``struct foo_s``, return its "address", as a cdata whose type is ``struct foo_s *``.
 Also works on unions, but not on any other type.
 (It would be difficult because only structs and unions are internally stored as an indirect pointer to the data.)
+If ``field`` is given, returns the address of that field in the structure.
 The returned pointer is only valid as long as the original object is.  *New in version 0.4.*

 .. "versionadded:: 0.4" --- inlined in the previous paragraph